PsiQ/bartiq/docs/concepts/rewriters.md

 </details>

 <details><summary>Ordering of function arguments</summary>
 Wildcard substitutions can be extremely powerful but, due to a difference between how SymPy stores expressions internally versus how it displays them, can have some unexpected outcomes.
-Take for instance the above example:
+Take for instance the following example:
 ```python
 rewriter = sympy_rewriter("log(x + 2) + log(y + 4)")
 rewriter